ValoQuang/technicalSinch/README.md

 3. Encode message with scheme.
    - Encode message is a new Uint8Array.
    - First byte is reserved for the header count => "1+", this way is to quickly count the number of headers.
+   - Set payload length and buffer.
+    ```
+    const payloadLength = new Uint32Array([payloadBytes.byteLength]);
+    const payloadLengthBytes = new Uint8Array(payloadLength.buffer);
+    ```
+    payloadLength is used 32Array to store large value (max 256 Kib).
    - Define encodedMessage
     ```
     const encodedMessage = new Uint8Array(1 + headerBytes.byteLength + payloadLengthBytes.byteLength + payloadBytes.byteLength);
     ```
-    to allocate memory, to ensure we have enough space to store the message.
+    to allocate memory, to ensure we have enough space to store the message with offset 1.
    - Then set headerBytes starting at index 1, after the header count
     ```
     encodedMessage[0] = headerCount;